 The last king of Karangasem built Tirta Gangga palace (Tirta=holy water and Gangga=Ganges river) in 1948 at one of Bali’s most beautiful sites.
 The palace includes gardens and spring-fed fountains, ponds, and a formal bathing pool.
 But the waste generated by up to 200 visitors a day is harming water quality throughout the surrounding area.

-Seacology has assisted the Planetary Coral Reef Foundation to implement a garden system that organically breaks down wastewater and produces a rich habitat for vegetation.
-The wastewater garden will serve as a model for local governments, and will help a local resident group (Tirta Gangga Community Organization) in its efforts to clean up local water supplies.Full or partial funding for this project provided by
+Seacology has helped the Planetary Coral Reef Foundation implement a garden system that organically breaks down wastewater.
+The result is nutrients for vegetation, which are used in a garden.
+The project will serve as a model for other local governments, who face similar problems caused by the ever-growing number of tourists.
+It will also help a local group (Tirta Gangga Community Organization) in its efforts to clean up local water supplies.